TypeOneAppolo/tcv-multiplayer-mod/README.md

 Download the zip, unzip it wherever, double click **Install.bat**.
 That's pretty much all of it.

-It goes looking for your game on its own, it checks steam, itch, downloads and desktop.
+It goes looking for your game on its own, it checks itch, downloads and desktop.
 If it turns up a few copies it just asks which one you want.
 If it can't find anything you can drag your game exe onto Install.bat instead, or paste the path in when it asks you.